davidsbutcher/viztools/README.md

 An input file for `waffle_iron()` should have a column providing the fraction/replicate number and columns providing subcellular localization counts.
-Column names are used for legend labels, so I recommend naming them “Cytosol”, “Membrane”, etc.
+Column names other than “fraction” are used for legend labels, so I recommend naming them “Cytosol”, “Membrane”, etc.

 Example input files for each visualization type can be found in the `extdata` folder in the package directory.